-CATEGORY Average AOR Percentage Substantially Exceeds FSU's High Expectations Exceeds FSU's High Expectations Meets FSU's High Expectations Concern Does Not Meet FSU's High Expectations Not Observed
+CATEGORY Average AOR Percentage FSU's High Meets FSU's High Expectations Concern DoesNotMeetFSU'sHighExpectations Not Observed

 TEACHING

-RESEARCH AND OTHER CREATIVE ACTIVITY
+RESEARCH AND OTHER CREATIVE ACTIVITY SERVICE

-SERVICE

 OTHER

 SPOKEN ENGLISH COMPETENCY

 OVERALL PERFORMANCE

 Appendix F ANNUAL EVALUATION SUMMARY FORM

 The evaluator's narrative explanation of overall performance must be attached.
 The evaluator should receive input from both students and faculty in preparing this report.
 If for any reason such input is unavailable, the report should indicate why and what alternative methods have been used.